Deploying the Native Node with AWS AMI¶

 SSH key pair for accessing the instance

-3. Prepare Wallarm token¶
+2. Prepare the Wallarm API token¶

 To register the Node in the Wallarm Cloud, you need an API token: